python/cpython/Doc/library/pathlib.rst

    Match this path against the provided non-recursive glob-style pattern.
    Return ``True`` if matching is successful, ``False`` otherwise.

-   This method is similar to :meth:`~PurePath.globmatch`, but the recursive wildcard "``**``" is not supported (it acts like non-recursive "``*``"), and if a relative pattern is given, then matching is done from the right::
+   This method is similar to :meth:`~PurePath.full_match`, but the recursive wildcard "``**``" is not supported (it acts like non-recursive "``*``"), and if a relative pattern is given, then matching is done from the right::